ishansaksena/INFO498-Final-Project/README.md

 > We feel that with more urbanization, it is critical that sustainable cities are developed, the focus here being on 'sustainable'.
 Our goal is to communicate the following insights to our target audience:
 1. How different types of built environment are accessible in different metropolitan regions?
 2. How does accessibilty of built environments affect mental health, in terms of correlations?
-3. What is the correlation between accessibility to different built environment and mental health for different demographics of the population (based on age)?
+3. What is the correlation between accessibility to different built environment and mental health for different demographics of the population (based on age, location, etc.)?

 ## Technical Description